Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Advanced Machine Learning Techniques for the Feasibility Study

 The Likelihood classifier is a simpler approach compared to BDTs and MLP, as it operates on the ``Naive Bayes'' assumption that input variables are independent.
 This method constructs probability density functions (PDFs) by generating histograms for signal ($f_s$) and background ($f_B$) for each variable.
 In this setup, the signal and background likelihoods are built as:

 Finally, the projected likelihood computes the likelihood ratio, which serves as the final discriminant:

 The resulting distribution scores for both the Likelihood and the tree-based classifiers are presented between $-1$ and $1$.
-It is most important to note that ``Projected Likelihood'' was observed to be underperformed because the training variables are highly correlated.
-It does not mean that the ML model is over-trained; however, Likelihood is used as benchmark to reveal the correlation between the variables computationally.
+The projected-likelihood classifier performs less well here because the training variables are significantly correlated, so it is retained mainly as a reference method rather than as the optimal working point.
+This behavior does not indicate over-training.

 All classifiers are trained using a set of input variables for both the hadronic and leptonic channels that provide the most separation power and discrimination between signal and background events.
 These variables include kinematic properties of the reconstructed objects, and b-tagging information.
 The features that are used as inputs to classifiers are listed in Table~\ref{IVS}.